Margaret Stanley, Countess of Derby: Claim to the throne

 According to the will of Henry VIII, Margaret was in line to inherit the throne of England.
 Upon the death of her mother, Margaret became seventh in line.
-However, both her cousins Lady Jane Grey and Lady Mary Grey died without issue, and their sister, her other cousin, Lady Catherine Grey, died without the legitimacy of her two sons ever being proven (this was later established but only after the death of Elizabeth I).
+However, both her cousins Lady Jane Grey and Lady Mary Grey died without issue, and their sister, her other cousin, Lady Katherine Grey, died without the legitimacy of her two sons ever being proven (this was later established but only after the death of Elizabeth I).
 Margaret quickly moved up to becoming the first in line to the throne but died prior to the death of Elizabeth I.

 Marriage and family

 In 1552, John Dudley, 1st Duke of Northumberland suggested a marriage of his youngest son Guildford to Margaret, yet, although the proposal had the warm support of Edward VI, her father was against it.
 A year later, in June 1553, the Imperial ambassador Jehan Scheyfve reported that Northumberland's brother Andrew Dudley would marry Margaret.
 The Dudleys were imprisoned when Mary I gained the throne.

-Margaret joined Mary's court and married Henry Stanley, 4th Earl of Derby on 7 February 1555 in the Chapel Royal at Whitehall Palace.
+Margaret was bought clothes including a French-style gown of purple satin at the time of Mary's coronation.
+She joined Mary's court and married Henry Stanley, 4th Earl of Derby on 7 February 1555 in the Chapel Royal at Whitehall Palace.
 They had something of a stormy relationship.
 Margaret wrote that there were several "breaches and reconciliations", but that her husband finally left her leaving serious debt.
-In 1567, Lady Le Strange petitioned the Queen's advisor, William Cecil, for a financial settlement from her estranged husband.
+In 1567, Lady Le Strange petitioned the Queen's advisor, William Cecil, for a financial settlement from her estranged husband.In 1578, her cousin Mary Grey died making Margaret heir according to the Will of Henry VIII.

-With whom she had at least four children:
+She and her husband had four children: